-- 2. Basic vehicle control
+- Basic vehicle control

-- 3. Motorcycle helmets and riding gear
+- Motorcycle helmets and riding gear

-- 4. Being seen in traffic
+- Being seen in traffic

-- 5. Crash avoidance
+- Crash avoidance

-- 6. Handling dangerous surfaces and situations
+- Handling dangerous surfaces and situations

-- 7. Dealing with animals
+- Dealing with animals

-- 8. Carrying passengers and cargo
+- Carrying passengers and cargo

-- 9. Dealing with mechanical problems
+- Dealing with mechanical problems

-- 10. Your responsibilities as a motorcyclist
+- Your responsibilities as a motorcyclist

-- 11. Group riding
+- Group riding

-The goal is commensurate with objective of adequate training and education for motorcyclist on our highways.
-The linkage between this countermeasure and the overall goal lies in education and at the same time modification of operator's behaviors.
+The goal is commensurate with the objective of adequate training and education for motorcyclists on our highways.
+The linkage between this countermeasure and the overall goal lies in education and at the same time modification of operators' behaviors.